seeburger-ag/.github/SUPPORT.md

-SEEBURGER open source projects and cotibutions are not oficially supported, but reach out with Github Issues in the corresponding repositories.
+SEEBURGER open source projects and contributions are not officially supported, but feel free to reach out with GitHub Issues in the corresponding repositories.

-Customers and partners can contact SEEBURGER over the known channels (servicedesk, TAM, consulting or the SEEBURGER Customer Community).
+Customers and partners can contact SEEBURGER over the known channels (Servicedesk, TAM, consulting or the SEEBURGER Customer Community).